 Will we have enough bandwidth?

 Yes.
 Cradlepoint all-in-one routers can ship with up to Gigabit-Class LTE modems.
-Also, in most cases, pop-up networks do not need that much bandwidth.
+Also, in most cases, pop-up healthcare networks do not need that much bandwidth.

 How many pop-up sites can one Cradlepoint account support?